 About Wakefield Agricultural Carbon LLC:

 Wakefield Biochar delivers biochar for home and industrial use.
 Althought the concept of biochar has been available for centuries it now provided in innovative ways to improve the abundance of great farm fresh food, beautiful garden flowers and vegetables.
-Wakefield Biochar is a premium quality soil conditioner that gives your plantings the best opportunity for success because it helps create a healthier soil.
-All of the Wakefield Biochar product contribute to the reduction of greenhouse gases in our atmosphere by returning carbon to the soil.
+Wakefield Biochar is a premium quality soil conditioner that gives your plantings the best opportunity for success because it helps create healthier soil.
+All of the Wakefield Biochar products contribute to the reduction of greenhouse gases in our atmosphere by returning carbon to the soil.
 More information about Wakefield Biochar can be